kimcheese33/final_project/README.md

        - Concatenate year with state, ex: 2007_AK

-     - Create bins for the Measures column to reduce the large number of categories to three: Sheltered, Unsheltered, or Other

-     - Drop original Measures column since it is no longer needed

-     - Flatten the data so that we have a count column for all three categories: Sheltered_Cnt, Unsheltered_Cnt, Other_Cnt

      - Group the data by State_Year, Year, State to aggregate the counts

+     - Replace Nan values with 0

    - Education dataset

      - Read raw data from CSV

      - Drop unneeded columns - by checking null counts on the columns, we discovered these columns contained too many nulls: ENROLL, OTHER_EXPENDITURE, AVG_MATH_4_SCORE, AVG_MATH_8_SCORE, AVG_READING_4_SCORE, AVG_READING_8_SCORE.
-In addition, we decided to drop STATE_REVENUE, LOCAL_REVENUE, INSTRUCTION_EXPENDITURE, SUPPORT_SERVICES_EXPENDITURE, CAPITAL_OUTLAY_EXPENDITURE, GRADES_PK_G, GRADES_KG_G, GRADES_4_G, and GRADES_8_G to simplify the model and focus just on high school grade counts.
+In addition, we decided to drop STATE_REVENUE, LOCAL_REVENUE, INSTRUCTION_EXPENDITURE, SUPPORT_SERVICES_EXPENDITURE, and CAPITAL_OUTLAY_EXPENDITURE to simplify the model and focus just on columns related to counts of students enrolled at school.

      - Create a key column that will allow us to join to homeless dataset